jotades/Rip-rto_Prototype/C# Inheritance Example: Road Characterization Blocks.md

-Certainly!
-Below is a README file that you can use for your GitHub repository to explain the C# program you provided.

----

 # C# Inheritance Example: Road Characterization Blocks

 This repository contains a C# program that demonstrates the concept of inheritance.
 The program models different characteristics of road blocks, including their morphology, crossing types, and traffic rules.